 Check your air filters regularly.
 Dirty air filters make your heating and cooling systems work harder, which uses more energy and increases your utility bills.

 - In general, replace your filters quarterly or every 2 months if you have pets.
 If a member of your household has allergies, change them more often or as needed.

 - Take your old filter with you when you shop, so you can find the right replacement.

 - For safety, keep a smoke alarm inside every bedroom or sleeping area and on every floor of your home, even those without sleeping areas.
 Install a smoke alarm in your basement, too.

 - Combination smoke alarms and carbon dioxide detectors are available.

-Check your carbon dioxide detectors in every season, not just in spring, following the manufacturer’s directions.
+Check your carbon monoxide detectors in every season, not just in spring, following the manufacturer’s directions.